 Depending on the type of surface, you will go faster or slower, you will feel bumps a lot or not at all.
 Various things are affected by whether the surface you are riding on is smooth or rough, so we’ve provided a list of surfaces and how wheels react to each one:

-- Smooth asphalt – One of the best surfaces for riding, so the wheels grip on easily.
-Every type of wheels can be used on this kind of surface;
+- Smooth asphalt – One of the best surfaces for riding, so the wheels grip easily.
+Every type of wheel can be used on this kind of surface

-- Rough asphalt – While not being an ideal surface, it’s a bit harder for the wheels to take a grip, but it’s better than any kind of cement surface.
-Both soft and hard wheels can do the job;
+- Rough asphalt – While not being an ideal surface, it’s a bit harder for the wheels to grip, but it’s better than any kind of cement surface.
+Both soft and hard wheels can do the job

 This is just one of the many factors that determine the durometer of longboard wheels.
 Depending on the diameter, your performance will change – Wheels that are smaller (in diameter) have a good acceleration rate, but they have inferior top-speed.
 However, larger wheels accelerate slower but are faster.

 How does the size affect the durometer rating?

 It’s quite simple, but still not a rule – most smaller wheels are less durable.
 Smaller surface means that they will roll more times (to travel the same distance) when compared to their bigger counterparts, which means that they will lick out faster.

 There are exceptions, but if we take physics into account, the smaller wheels usually have a lower durometer rating.
 When it comes to big wheels, it’s not such a simple thing to determine their durability without mentioning a greater issue.

 Some longboards can’t accept larger wheels without biting the tail (used for stopping and braking).
 This is a serious issue when it comes to size, as having a larger durometer rating does not necessarily mean that those wheels are better.